This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you want a low-cost toy phone with many games and camera features for a child under 8, but be prepared for limited reliability data.
+Worth considering if you need a low-cost toy phone with games and camera and are willing to accept a risk of receiving a defective unit.

 Check Latest Price